 Copy editors are very expensive, so most authors opt to do much of the work themselves.

-You can help yourself enormously by using a quality writing correction and assessment tool to start the process.
+You should think about using a good writing correction and assessment tool.
 A lot of writers use Grammarly, which is a fantastic tool for online writing.

 But ProWritingAid is a much better choice for authors because it gives you deeper analysis and more detailed reports on over twenty aspects of your writing.